Living more simply has benefits that go beyond your bank account. Practical, everyday choices can have a positive impact on every area of life.

 he leads me beside still waters; he restores my soul.

-There are times when more elaborate celebrations and extravagance are warranted — that’s what makes them special.
-But Americans have a tendency to make everyday activities a cause for celebration and an excuse for overspending.
+There are times when more elaborate celebrations and extravagance are warranted.
+That’s what makes them special.
+But Americans have a tendency to make everyday activities a cause for celebration and an excuse for consumerism.

 But in the end, living more simply may actually provide us with the freedom we need to live richer and fuller lives.